bdw/GridKit/README.md

 Of note, PyPSA implements several methods of network simplification, which is in many cases essential for ensuring that the power flow computations remain managable.

+## Data exports

+Data exports created at March 14, 2016 for North America and Europe can be downloaded from [zenodo](https://zenodo.org/record/47317).
+These exports are licensed under the Open Database License because they derive from OpenStreetMap data.
+They follow the same file structure as [SciGRID](http://scigrid.de/).
+The file `util/network.py` contains a parser for these files.

 ## Requirements